Corporate Income Tax in Oman

 - Taxable income: Net profit after allowable deductions (business expenses, depreciation, bad debts).

-- Small businesses: Companies with annual income below a certain threshold may benefit from simplified compliance procedures.
+- Small business exemption: Companies with annual income below OMR 30,000 may benefit from a simplified tax regime and reduced compliance requirements.

-- Filing deadline: Tax returns must be filed within 4 months after the end of the accounting year.
+- Filing deadline: Tax returns must be filed with the Tax Authority of Oman within 4 months after the end of the accounting year.

 When does it apply?